Measuring the success of branded content is not as hard you may think.

 i.e. you are selling cars, you want buyers to consider buying your car, you measure that through store locator usage.

-What are the metrics for branded content?
+What are the metrics for Branded Content?

 For reach, you want to understand how many unique people consumed your content, repeat visits are ok, but first you want to maximize exposure within your audience.
+These help you understand content quality.

 Then on quality, quality if a subjective term but you can use an array of metrics to demonstrate unequicoally that the content is high quality.